mariogolbano/mariogolbano.github.io/_projects/TD_project_NLP.md

 3. **Classification Models**:
    Using the preprocessed and vectorized data, we trained classification models, including Random Forest (via Scikit-learn) for traditional vectorizations and fine-tuned BERT for deep learning-based classification.
 These models were evaluated to determine the most effective approach for categorizing research projects.

+---
-## Insights
+#### Insights

-- **Comparative Analysis**: TFIDF, Word2Vec, and BERT were compared for performance.
+TFIDF, Word2Vec, and BERT were compared for performance.
 Word2Vec showed improved context-based classification over TFIDF, while BERT provided the highest accuracy due to its robust handling of semantic relationships.
-- **Use Cases**: The pipeline allows researchers to identify projects related to specific themes or keywords efficiently.

-## Visuals

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">